Afghans in Tajikistan: Education

 Tajikistan's only school aimed specifically at Afghan refugees is located in Dushanbe.
 Many refugees face difficulties due to their inability to read Russian or Tajik, both of which are written using Cyrillic, in contrast to the various languages of Afghanistan that they speak, which are typically written using the Perso-Arabic script.
 However, Tajik and Dari, both being forms of Persian, are mutually intelligible in their spoken form, and the UNHCR conducts classes to teach the Russian language to refugee children.

 Politics

 Afghans in Tajikistan were initially allocated two seats in Afghanistan's 2002 loya jirga.
 Out of the 13 candidates who first stood for election, the two chosen as representatives were Zohiri Hotam and Simo Nohon.
 The Declaration of the Essential Rights of Afghan Women was drafted by Afghan exiles in Dushanbe and unveiled there in 2003.
 However, Afghans living in Tajikistan were not able to vote in the 2009 Afghan presidential election, because the government lacked funds to set up a polling station there.
-In addition to possessing a UNHCR registration certificate and a Tajikistan-issued document, Afghan nationals residing in Tajikistan may also obtain Afghan identity card.
+In addition to possessing a UNHCR registration certificate, Afghan nationals residing in Tajikistan may also obtain a Tajikistan-issued document.